replomancer/Swordfight/README.md

    and set `lein run` as command.
 This will make Swordfight play as black.
 5. Play.

-Swordfight plays a Mexican Defense (a.k.a.
-Kevitz–Trajkovic Defense a.k.a.
-Black Knights' Tango) and after your third move it starts using minimax algorithm with a very simple evaluation function.
+Swordfight currently uses paralelized minimax algorithm with a very simple evaluation function.
 If you run `xboard -debug` there will be some debugging info in the `xboard.debug` file.

 ![XBoard window](https://raw.githubusercontent.com/evalapply/Swordfight/master/doc/mexican_defense.png)